ArchitSharma2357/waterbears/content/about.md

       .eq('id', userId)
       .single();

+    if (error) console.error('Error fetching profile:', error);

     if (!profile) {
-      // If no profile, create a new one const { data: newProfile, error: insertError } = await supabase .from('profiles')
+      // Create new profile if not found const { data: newProfile, error: insertError } = await supabase .from('profiles')
         .insert([{